-Administrative Services Agreement
+Administrative Support Agreement

 Commencing on January 21, 2021, the Company entered into an agreement pursuant to which it will pay an affiliate of the Sponsor up to \$10,000 per month for office space, secretarial and administrative services.
 Upon completion of a Business Combination or its liquidation, the Company will cease paying these monthly fees.
-For the three and nine months ended September 30,2021, the Company incurred \$30,000 and \$83,226, respectively, in fees for these services, of which \$10,000 is included in accrued expenses in the accompanying condensed balance sheet as of September 30, 2021.
+For the three months ended March 31, 2022 and 2021, the Company incurred \$30,000 and \$23,226, respectively, in fees for these services, of which \$10,000 and \$10,000 are included in accrued expenses in the accompanying condensed balance sheets, respectively.

-Promissory Note - Related Party
+Promissory Notes - Related Parties

 On August 24, 2020, the Company issued an unsecured promissory note (the "Promissory Note") to the Sponsor, pursuant to which the Company may borrow up to an aggregate principal amount of \$300,000.
-The Promissory Note was non-interest bearing and payable on the earlier of (i) March 31, 2021and (ii) the completion of the Initial Public Offering.
+The Promissory Note was non-interest bearing and payable on the earlier of (i) March 31, 2021 and (ii) the completion of the Initial Public Offering.
 The outstanding balance under the Promissory Note of \$114,031 was repaid on January 25, 2021.
 The Company is unable to borrow any future amounts against this note.